Seddryck/NBi/_documentation/etl-define.md

 </system-under-test>
 {% endhighlight %}

-Since version 1.11, if your package is not running on the last version of Sql Server, you can specify it on the element *etl* by the means of the attribute *version*.
+If your package is not running on the last version of Sql Server, you can specify it on the element *etl* by the means of the attribute *version*.
 The valid values for his attribute are:

 * SqlServer2014
 * SqlServer2012
 * SqlServer2008R2

-To be testable a package could be hosted on:
+To be testable a package can be hosted on:

 * Files folder
 * SQL Server